smikhalevski/tokenizer-dsl/README.md

 );
 ```

-This tokenizer would successfully process `'foo bar foo bar'` input.
+This tokenizer would successfully process `' foo bar foo bar '` input.

 You can provide a callback that returns the next stage: